Aquinno/MTG-Mana-Deep-Analisys/README.md

 ## ❇️Observations

 - This tool doesn't counts the amount of colorless mana (V 1.0.0).
+[FIXED]